How to Travel With Children: 20 Practical Tips That Actually Work

 6. Explain the Process:

-Dress your child in comfortable layers and consider bringing an extra set of clothing in case of spills or accidents.
+Comfortable layers allow for easy temperature adjustments.
+Bring an extra set of clothing in case of spills or accidents.
+Comfortable clothing keeps children relaxed and reduces irritability.

 9. Seat Belts and Rules: